Master Theses

 Master Theses under the supervision of Prof. Auer-Zotlöterer

-You would like to write your master thesis in the next semester (Summer-/Winterterm)
+You would like to write your master's thesis in the next semester (Summer-/Winterterm)

 under the supervision of Prof. Katharina Auer-Zotlöterer?